-Internet Explorer is supported from version 9. iOS-Safari (i.e. iPad) is partially supported.
+Internet Explorer is supported from version 9.
+Current versions of Microsoft Edge are also compatible. iOS-Safari (i.e. iPad, iPhone) is partially supported.
 In the latter case, please note that the Summary tab reloads the page to the beginning; hence, the User experience can be reduced and even it may disable the application.